HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Hsieh_HW6.md

 10/5/2020
 - - -
+### Grade
+3/3 - Nice work!
+It does seem like there is something weird happening with your model maybe we can get to the bottom of it with the code review this week.
+___

 ## Summary of How I Made My Forecasts

 I did **not** use my model I built to make my prediction, as it gave me a prediction of 160 cfs... something tells me that that isn't right (though can't hurt to dream!).

 Instead, I stuck with what I did last week- I calculated the historical mean flow in September (172.68 cfs) and the historical mean flow in October (146.16 cfs) and compared the two.
 I see that flow decreases in October so I used that to make predictions lower than September.
 I also looked at the mean flows for the past two weeks and used those means as a starting point for my predictions and made my second week predictions slightly lower than my first.
 I settled on 56.8 and 56 cfs, because we're in October and I think it'll be less than the 57 cfs averages we've been getting.

 ## Assignment Questions